Report: Nike pulls flag sneaker after Kaepernick complaint

 The Air Max 1 USA shoe had already been sent to retailers to go on sale this week for the July Fourth holiday, the Journal reports.

-Arizona Governor Doug Ducey lashed out at Nike over Twitter, saying that he is asking the state’s Commerce Authority to withdraw all financial incentives for the company to locate there.
+Arizona Governor Doug Ducey lashed out at Nike’s decision to yank the sneaker, tweeting that he is asking the state’s Commerce Authority to withdraw all financial incentives for the company to locate there.

+“Arizona’s economy is doing just fine without Nike.
+We don’t need to suck up to companies that consciously denigrate our nation’s history,” he wrote.